David Ellison: Personal life

 Ellison is a licensed pilot with instrument ratings for helicopter aviation, aerobatics, commercial aviation, fixed-wing aircraft, and multi-engine aircraft.
 In 2003, aged 20, he was selected to perform as part of Sean D. Tucker's "Stars of Tomorrow" aerobatic team at EAA AirVenture Oshkosh.

 Ellison is a member of the Producers Guild of America and Television Academy.

-He married Sandra Lynn Modic, an actress and singer, on October 1, 2011 in Palm Springs, California.
+He married Sandra Lynn Modic, an actress and singer, on October 1, 2011, in Palm Springs, California.
+They have two children.